Yarn 101 - Beginners Guide To Different Types of Yarn

-The Merino wool is prized for its soft and lofty fiber.
+The Merino wool is prized for its soft, fine, and lofty fiber.
 The Hikoo Trenzado Yarn, made from 100% merino wool, offers the most warmth and softness.

 The Shetland wool is made from Scotland’s small and tough native sheep in Shetland Islands.